simonmichael/hledger/hledger/hledger.m4.md

 When you are buying some commodity (or foreign currency) to hold as an investment, it may be important to keep track of

-1. its original "acquisition cost",
+1. its original acquisition cost
-2. its original "acquisition date", and
+2. its original acquisition date
-3. its sequence within the day, if there were multiple acquisitions on the same day.
-   And/or a mnemonic label for easy reference.
+3. and a sequence number or label, if needed, to disambiguate multiple acquisitions on the same day, or to serve as a mnemonic for easy reference.

 In hledger we call these three the "cost basis"; and if an amount has a cost basis, we call it a "lot".
 Tax authorities often require that lots are tracked carefully and disposed of (sold) in a certain order.